Scheduled MonumentsEnglandBurrow Mump: a motte castle, later chapel and associated earthworks

 What is Burrow Mump: a motte castle, later chapel and associated earthworks?

-Burrow Mump is a motte-and-bailey castle situated near Lyng in Somerset, England.
+Burrow Mump is a motte castle located near South Petherton in Somerset, England, consisting of a prominent artificial mound with associated earthworks that rises steeply from the surrounding landscape.
 It is designated a Scheduled Ancient Monument by Historic England (NHLE) under reference 1011823.

 Who is responsible for protecting Burrow Mump: a motte castle, later chapel and associated earthworks?